mgeitz/tbdchat/README.txt

       - [Client/Server] /away messages

-      - [Server] Send notification to all users in a room when another user leaves it

       - [Client/Server] /logout command (remove from rooms/active users, set logged out, keep connection)

       - [Client/Server] /disconnect command (same as /exit but allows the client to /connect again)